Maushundb/quick-editor/README.md

 ### Key Bindings
-shift-cmd-e while the cursor is over a CSS id or class
+<code>shift-cmd-e</code> while the cursor is over a CSS id or class

 # TODO: